B2B Conversion Rates By Industry

-A conversion rate is the percentage of visitors to a company’s website that became marketing qualified leads.
+A conversion rate is the percentage of visitors to a company’s website that performed a conversion action.
 It’s calculated by dividing qualified leads into total website visitors.
 For example, a B2B SaaS provider may have three potential customers download a free trial of their software out of 100 unique visitors on their website in a given time period—a conversion rate of 3%.
-For the purposes of this definition, a “qualified lead” is an event where a member of your target audience makes contact with your company either passively (e.g. downloading a report or joining a mailing list) or actively (requesting a sales call).
+This is one of the first steps in the customer acquisition funnel as shown below:

 B2B Conversion Rate by Industry